kriti-tec/-amazon-project/README.md

 # my amazon project
-created by my local system
+this project was created by my local system. created by kritika soni.